FH-Prevail/UR2CUTE/README.md

 **Using Repetitively 2 CNNs for Unsteady Timeseries Estimation**

 UR2CUTE is a specialized forecasting model designed for intermittent time series data.
-By employing a dual CNN approach, it effectively addresses the challenges of predicting both the occurrence and magnitude of demand in irregular time series patterns.
+By employing a dual CNN approach with PyTorch, it effectively addresses the challenges of predicting both the occurrence and magnitude of demand in irregular time series patterns.

 ## 📋 Overview